 As a matter of fact, you could ask for Weather and Tamper Resistant.
 "Tamper Resistant" means there are little plastic doors covering the plug slots.
 They're supposed to keep kids from shoving objects into the plugs - but they do make it a bit harder to plug things into the outlet.
 However for outdoor use, they will help keep the insects/dirt out of the plug slots, and this might make up for the slight inconvenience.

-While you're at it, consider asking for the better grade of electrical outlets.
-They will have stouter mounting tabs to resist flexing when something is plugged into them.
+But you can ask for a better grade of the indoor electrical outlets.
+Builders will typically use the $0.60 cheapies.
+The "commercial grade" outlets will have stouter mounting tabs to resist flexing when something is plugged into them.
 Also the internal contacts will be more substantial, providing better connection.

 Further, there are actually higher quality cover plates available as well.
 These will have a stiffer plastic or nylon material, and won't deflect with the attaching screws.
 There's even a "medium" size, which extends outward about 3/8 inch more.